-There may be other limits that may apply to your account, and selling limits also apply if you have an eBay Store.
+Other limits may apply to your account, and selling limits also apply if you have an eBay Store.
 Note: Selling limits are considered separately from the number of free insertion fees for auction-style listings available per calendar month.

 Keep in mind that registering new accounts or buying and selling with other existing accounts to avoid buying and selling limits or other policy consequences is a violation of eBay polices.
-Learn more about the proper use of multiple accounts.
+Learn more about using multiple accounts.

 Account limits allow us to review account activity and confirm certain information from the seller.
 These limits vary by seller and may be increased based on your overall selling activity.

 Account limits don't apply to the following listing categories and formats: